NEET PG 2025 Official Website: Check complete schedule at natboard.edu.in

 • When a force is applied on a body, it is deformed to a small or large extent depending upon the nature of the material of the body and the magnitude of the deforming force.

-• The internal restoring force acting per unit area of cross-section of the deformed body is called stress and is denoted by σ.
+- The internal restoring force acting per unit area of the cross-section of the deformed body is called stress and is denoted by $\sigma$.

-1. Longitudinal stress/ Normal stress: In Longitudinal stress, the force is applied normal to the surface.
+1. Longitudinal stress/ Normal stress: In Longitudinal stress, the force is applied normally to the surface.

 • It is of two types:

-1. Tensile stress: Longitudinal stress produced due to increase in length of a body under a deforming force is called tensile stress.
+1. Tensile stress: Longitudinal stress produced due to an increase in the length of a body under a deforming force is called tensile stress.

-2. Compressive stress: Longitudinal stress produced due to decrease in length of a body under a deforming force is called compressional stress.
+2. Compressive stress: Longitudinal stress produced due to a decrease in the length of a body under a deforming force is called compressional stress.

 Fig: Tensile Stress Fig: Compressive Stress